Are You Eligible?

 Focus on one or two developmental areas rather than trying to address everything at once.
 This approach prevents overwhelm and allows for measurable progress.

-To ensure goals are clear and actionable, use the SMART framework:
+To ensure realistic goals for ABA therapy are clear and actionable, use the SMART framework:

 Example SMART Goal: Specific: “Within the context of care giving to my child by 31 March my child shall be able to brush teeth for 2 minutes using a visual timetableView 4/5 of the times per week.”